 Some individuals received a different model, which was less well made.
 Be sure to check your packaging upon arrival.

 Have you ever camped in a hammock?
 Some people find it even more exhilarating than camping in a tent.
 A camping hammock isn’t like the hammocks many people have hanging in their backyards.
 Typically made of a solid nylon material rather than rope, camping hammocks are lightweight and highly portable.
 So if you’re hiking to your campsite, you’ll have an easy time transporting your sleeping quarters for the night.

-If you’re ready to buy a camping hammock, check out our top recommendations in the matrix above.
+If you’re ready to buy a camping hammock, check out our top recommendations in the product list above.
 For general tips on shopping for a camping hammock, keep reading this shopping guide.

 There are several reasons why you might want to bring a camping hammock along on your next camping excursion.

 In cooler temperatures, a hammock can feel more comfortable than a tent because you’re not lying on the cold ground.
 And in hot weather, the hammock allows cool air to circulate around you, so you can sleep more comfortably.

 Do you want to camp in a rocky or stone-covered area?
 You can do so with a camping hammock because you’ll be elevated above the ground.
 This increases your campsite possibilities.

 Camping hammocks cost less than most tents.
 If you’re vacationing on a budget, they’re an ideal option.

 Once you get the hang of it, a camping hammock is usually quicker and easier to set up than a tent.
 It’s also easier to carry when you’re hiking.

 Gathered-end camping hammocks are lightweight and roomy.
 As the name suggests, the ends are gathered in a bunch, creating a “banana-like” look.
 They’re usually fairly wide with an asymmetric shape.
 Many people find these hammocks comfortable for diagonal sleeping.